 Ed Hooks has served the entertainment industry as an actor, professional-acting instructor, and author of a remarkable animation book Acting for Animators 4.

-The book not just revolves around animation but teaches how to breathe life into a character and make it emotionally appealing for the audience.
+The book revolves around animation and teaches how to breathe life into a character and make it emotionally appealing to the audience.

-It helps you think about the animation from a deeper perspective and aid you analyze what your character is thinking, why your character is performing certain actions, and what expression will suit your animated character in a particular scene.
+It helps you think about the animation from a deeper perspective.
+It aids you in analyzing what your character is thinking, why your character is performing certain actions, and what expression will suit your animated character in a particular scene.